viperproject/gobra/docs/tutorial.md

 }
 ```

 In order to make this verify, Gobra requires an additional `unfold` operation that replaces a predicate instance with its body.
-Using `unfold`, the following addapted version of the previous example verifies
+Conversely, the `fold` operation exchanges the assertion that is the body of a predicate `P` by the corresponding instance of `P`.
+Using `unfold`, the following addapted version of the previous example verifies:

 ```go
 package tutorial